MrMufflon/Leaflet.Coordinates/README.md

 Leaflet.Coordinates
 ===================

+### What is this?
-Leaflet plugin to view mouse coordinates
+Leaflet plugin to view mouse coordinates.
+Also the user can change the coordinates and get a marker on that position.

 *Tested with Leaflet 0.5*